benevanoff/social-dev-forum/README.md

 A user should be able to create a new post with the following features:

 * A post subject
-* A test body for the post
+* A text body for the post

 To accomplish this, we will need to be able to accept form submissions over the web (REST API on the backend with a frontend form).
 The frontend will connect to the backed by making an API call to the backend, containing the form page input data.